-Kirby is my favourite CMS for projects big and small.
-When I create something that may be of use for others, I share to give back to the always helpful and friendly community.
+Kirby is my go-to CMS for projects big and small.
+When I create something that may be of use for others, I enjoy sharing to give back to the always helpful and friendly community.

 The Indieweb describes itself as “a people-focused alternative to the ‘corporate web’”.
 It’s a grassroots movement, with activists all around the globe working on open web solutions to maintain content ownership and control while enabling social interaction between individuals.

 The Accessibility Meetup Berlin is a monthly get-together of people concerned with digital accessibility.